EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Proposed Attack

-In this study, the goal of the proposed evasion attack is to create an adversarial example $z^* \in Z$ for a malware sample $z \in Z$ by applying a minimum sequence of transformations $\delta \subseteq \Delta$ to the sample via at most $Q$ queries where the evasion cost is equal or lower than $\alpha$.
-In a mathematical representation, we want to solve the following optimization problem:
+In this study, the objective of the proposed evasion attack is to generate an adversarial example $z^* \in Z$ for a given malware app $z \in Z$ by applying a minimal sequence of transformations $\delta \subseteq \Delta$ to the app, using at most $Q$ queries, while ensuring that the amount of injected adversarial payloads is equal to or lower than $\alpha$.
+This can be formulated as the following optimization problem:

-where $|\delta|$ is the cardinality of $\delta$.
-Moreover, $Q$ and $\alpha$ are the maximum query budget and the maximum evasion cost, respectively.
-In our work, evasion cost is the percentage of the relative increase in the size of a malware sample after applying $\delta$, and it is computed with the following cost function:
+where $|\delta|$ denotes the cardinality of $\delta$.
+Additionally, $Q$ and $\alpha$ represent the evasion cost constraints of EvadeDroid, indicating the maximum query budget and the maximum size of adversarial payloads, respectively.
+The size of adversarial payloads refers to the relative increase in the size of a malware sample after applying $\delta$, and it is measured using the following payload-size cost function:

-Equation (\ref{eq_optimization1}) can translate into the following optimization problem to find an optimal subset of transformations in the action set:
+where $[.]$ represents the size of an APK.
+Equation~(\ref{eq_optimization1}) can be translated into the following optimization problem to find an optimal subset of transformations in the action set:

+\ha{Equation~(\ref{eq_optimization2}) outlines our objective to identify an optimal subset of problem-space transformations $\delta$ within the action set $\Delta$ that leads to misclassification.
+Specifically, the optimization aims to enhance the confidence score of classifiers in classifying $\phi(T_\delta (z))$, the feature representation of $z$ modified by applying $\delta$, towards the benign class indicated by $0$.
+Note that the optimization solver is tasked with identifying the optimal $\delta$ with a maximum of $Q$ queries, given that the adversarial payloads do not alter the size of $z$ beyond $\alpha$.}